-Turkey announces weeknight and weekend curfews to curb virus
+Turkey toughens curfew measures amid coronavirus surge

 Speaking after a Cabinet meeting Monday, Turkish President Recep Tayyip Erdogan said a curfew would be implemented on weekdays between 9:00 pm and 5:00 am.
 He also announced total weekend lockdowns from 9:00 pm on Friday to 5:00 am on Monday.

-After strong pressure from the medical community and the public, Turkey last week resumed reporting all positive tests for the virus, after releasing only the number of symptomatic cases for four months.
+With strong pressure from the medical community and the public, Turkey last week resumed reporting all positive tests for the virus, after releasing only the number of symptomatic cases for four months.
 That caused daily cases to shoot up to around 30,000 and put Turkey among the hardest-hit nations in Europe during the pandemic.

 Health Ministry statistics on Monday showed 31,219 confirmed new infections and 188 new deaths.
 Daily fatalities in Turkey have hit record numbers for eight consecutive days, bringing the country’s acknowledged virus death toll to 13,746.

 The new curfews begin Tuesday.
-Grocery stores and food delivery services are exempt from the lockdowns within certain hours.
+Sectors including production, logistics, health care, agriculture and forestry would be exempt from the curfews, while grocery stores and food delivery services would be allowed to operate within certain hours during the weekend lockdowns.

 In the spring, Turkey instituted temporary weekend and holiday lockdowns to fight the spread of COVID-19, but current infections and deaths have surged beyond the spring numbers.
 Weekend night curfews for the past two weeks have done little to curb people’s movements, with Turkish media showing packed public spaces.